hyn/git-helpers/readme.md

 Please note this command will not pull changes from the remotes if uncommitted changes have been detected.
 To pull these changes nevertheless you can use the `--force` or shorthand `-f` to force pull.
 Be warned; in most cases this is a very bad idea.

+### gh tag

+The command `gh tag` can be used to add new tags to your repositories.
+When commits are detected since the latest tag, you'll be asked to provide a new tag.
+You can also skip by leaving the input empty.

+As with the pull command, you can use the optional argument to match only specific directories.

+With the option `--up` you can specify what part of the previous version you'd like to see in the suggested input, choose between major, minor or patch.